 You get a call at work that your house is on fire.
 With your heart beating and palms sweating, you drop the phone in shock and frantically rush home to meet a charred building with smoke rising to darken the overhead sky.
 As you stare at the skeletal remains of a place you once called home, one thing keeps coming to your mind; you do not have home insurance.

 Home insurance is a type of insurance that covers your home in the event of loss or damages.
 It is under an insurance umbrella called property insurance, and there are two policies under it.

-The first is a homeowner policy which covers your house to the extent that if the damage extends to your neighbour (for example a fire outbreak), they get covered too.
-The second is a householder which includes the contents in the house like personal effects, valuables and household items.
+The first is a homeowner policy that covers your house to the extent that if the damage extends to your neighbour (for example a fire outbreak), they get covered too.
+The second is a householder which includes the contents in the house like personal effects, valuables, and household items.
 Put in simpler terms, the owner of a building can take a homeowner policy while the person renting it can take a householder policy.